A Laplacian Pyramid Based Generative H&E Stain Augmentation Network: The Proposed G-SAN Framework

-The task of the BP pathways is to adjust the input band-pass images for stain transfer at levels $k = 0$ to $K - 1$. \new{At level $k$, the input to the encoder $E_k$ is $\vh_k^{in}$, the input LP image at level $k$.} Similar to what is done in the residual pathway, the input is mapped to a deep encoding and subsequently transformed using AdaIN, where the target normalization parameters $(\alpha_k, \beta_k)$ are supplied by the style decoder $S_D$.
+The task of the BP pathways is to adjust the input band-pass images for stain transfer at levels $k = 0$ to $K - 1$.
+At level $k$, the input to the encoder $E_k$ is $\vh_k^{in}$, the input LP image at level $k$.
+Similar to what is done in the residual pathway, the input is mapped to a deep encoding and subsequently transformed using AdaIN, where the target normalization parameters $(\alpha_k, \beta_k)$ are supplied by the style decoder $S_D$.
 The resulting target deep encoding is then mapped to the target LP representation $\vh_k^{out}$.
 Compared to the low-level pathway, which consists of computationally heavy residual blocks, the BP pathways are implemented with light-weight convolutional modules using decreasing numbers of filters as resolution increases as shown in \cref{tbl:arch}.

-\new{It is important to note that we scale both the input and output of the BP pathway at level $k$ with \textit{non-learnable} scalars, $\rho_k$ and $\sigma_k$, respectively.} This is necessary due to the fact that, since the band-pass images capture only the high-frequency details, they generally have zero mean and significantly smaller standard deviations than the residual image. \new{ Therefore, by applying the scale factors, we benefit the learning of the band-pass pathways by ensuring the dynamic range of the input image to $E_k$ and the output image by $G_k$ to be close to $(-1, 1)$, similar to what it would be for the residual images.
+It is important to note that we scale both the input and output of the BP pathway at level $k$ with \textit{non-learnable} scalars, $\rho_k$ and $\sigma_k$, respectively.
+This is necessary due to the fact that, since the band-pass images capture only the high-frequency details, they generally have zero mean and significantly smaller standard deviations than the residual image.

+Therefore, by applying the scale factors, we benefit the learning of the band-pass pathways by ensuring the dynamic range of the input image to $E_k$ and the output image by $G_k$ to be close to $(-1, 1)$, similar to what it would be for the residual images.
 In our implementation, we choose the value of $\sigma_k$ to be the precalculated absolute max value of $\vh_k$ averaged from all training images and set $\rho_k = 1 / \sigma_k$.
-Additionally, we found that making the scaling factors non-learnable can further stabilize the initial phase of training, where the quality of the generated BP images can be particularly sensitive. }
+Additionally, we found that making the scaling factors non-learnable can further stabilize the initial phase of training, where the quality of the generated BP images can be particularly sensitive.

 Lastly, once we have obtained all the stain-transferred band-pass images and the residual image, the target image can be produced by applying the backward recurrence in \cref{eq:lp-recon}.